blakedehaas/RAGInABox/README.md

 # RAGInABox
-A RAG agent that runs locally on your machine.
+A fully contained RAG agent that runs locally on your machine.
 Transforms your personal knowledge base into a vectorstore for contextually relevant responses.
+Also has the capability to search the internet for relevant documents when none of your documents are relevant.
 All data stays private and secure on your machine.

 To create your own RAG agent, follow the steps below: